One Two Three

 The Friend at Night

 This parable of Jesus from Luke 11 tells the story of what happens when a man gets a surprise visit at night.
 The story teaches the values of generosity, persistence and faithful prayer.
 The book is humorously illustrated by South African artist, Magriet Brink.
-This book is also available on the African Storybook website.
-You […]
+View this book on the Bloom Library: Friend at Night Questions […]

 Goat, Dog and Cow

 Taxis are a familiar sight on roads all over southern Africa.
 So are goats, dogs, and cows.
 This charming modern folktale is an explanatory story.
 It imagines a history to explain why each of the animals interacts in a different way with the familiar form of transportation.
-This book is also available on the African […]
+View this book on the Bloom Library: Goat, […]